damianhakert/damianhakert.github.io/source/handbook/index.html.md

 Enable 'Auto-advance' in the labs section under settings.
 The default setting of showing the next older message is OK.

+### Hangouts

+In Chrome Hangouts tends to consume 100% of CPU due to use of the vp9 codec.
+On MacOS witching to Safari solves this since it will use h264 that is hardware accelerated.

 ### Hangouts on air

 Hangouts on Air probably only works with a maximum of 15 people for scheduled calls (same limit as normal Google Hangouts).